 MT: Are there other ways to give besides a cash donation?

 JR: The PGF has built-in flexibility that benefits both donors and their charities.
 People can donate appreciated publicly trades securities.
 The donor benefits from receiving a donation receipt for the market value of the securities, while capital gains taxes are eliminated.
-Through their estate plan, people can also donate assets through their Will or make the PGF the beneficiary of their registered plan, Tax-Free Savings Account or an insurance policy.
+Through their estate plan, people can also donate assets through their Will or make the PGF the beneficiary of their registered plan or Tax-Free Savings Account.